-ACP's Ethics Manual examines emerging issues in medical ethicsJanuary 2nd, 2012 in Other /
+ACP's Ethics Manual examines emerging issues in medical ethicsJanuary 2, 2012 in Medicine & Health / Other

 The American College of Physicians (ACP) has released the sixth edition of its Ethics Manual, published as a supplement to the current issue of Annals of Internal Medicine, ACP's flagship journal, and available online at www.annals.org.
 The manual is intended to facilitate the process of making ethical decisions in clinical practice, teaching, and medical research, and to describe and explain underlying ethics principles, as well as the physician's role in society and with colleagues.